๐Ÿ”” Pennsylvania Eviction Notice Laws

 Implied Warranty of Habitability

 Pennsylvania recognizes an implied warranty of habitability.
-Tenants may claim rent abatement or withholding if the landlord failed to maintain the premises in habitable condition.
-See our guide to Pennsylvania habitability laws for your full maintenance obligations.
+Tenants may claim rent abatement or withholding if the landlord failed to maintain the premises.
+See our guide to Pennsylvania habitability laws.

 โš–๏ธ